- Health Care in MA

 Office Manager & Executive Assistant to Lora Pellegrini

 Jessica comes to the Massachusetts Association of Health Plans from the Massachusetts Women’s Political Caucus, where she was Office Manager/Internship Coordinator for three years.
 While at MWPC Jessica supported the Associate and Executive Directors in administrative services, event planning and membership management, while managing the internship program and maintaining the office.
 She also frequently interacted with elected officials, candidates for political office and campaign staff on behalf of the MWPC Political Action Committee.
-Jessica graduated from Westfield State College in 2010 with a Bachelor Degree in Communications.
+Jessica graduated from Westfield State College with a Bachelor Degree in Communications.